 The onset of the Covid-19 pandemic means the world is in extraordinary and unprecedented times.
 As a result, applicants for BASES reaccreditation may find their application limited in some way (e.g. gaining hours in the lab or field, CPD events etc.).
 Under normal circumstances for re-accreditation, if your original accreditation lapses by no longer than three years, then you can apply for re-accreditation covering the previous 5 years of work up to the submission point.

-It is hoped that members due for re-accreditation in the January and July 2021 windows, the pandemic will have effected no more than 6-12 months of CPD and support work, and prior to that they will still have a full 4+ years of CPD and practice hours to evidence.
-Missing hours etc. from March 2020 onwards will of course be taken into account in re-accreditation applications.
-Candidates are required to inform the BASES office if this applies to them.
+It is hoped that members due for re-accreditation in the July 2021 window, the pandemic will have effected no more than 12-18 months of CPD and support work, and prior to that they will still have a full 4+ years of CPD and practice hours to evidence.
+Please read the COVID-19 Restriction guidance which were recently approved by the Accreditation Advisory Group at the March 2021 Advisory Group meeting.

 BASES Re-accreditation recognises that an accredited individual has already demonstrated that they possess the knowledge, skills and understanding necessary to practice safely, effectively and independently as a sport and exercise scientist.